OmenApps/django-directed/README.md

 ## Why not use a graph database instead?

 - Compatibility - Graph databases don't play very nicely with Django and the Django ORM.
 There are 3rd party packages to shoehorn in the required functionality, but django is designed for relational databases.
-- Simplicity - If most of the work you are doing needs a relational database, mixing an additional database into the project might not be ideal.
+- Simplicity - If most of the work you are doing needs a relational database, mixing an additional entirely different kind of database into the project might not be ideal.
 - Tradeoffs - Graph databases are not a panacea.
 They bring their own set of pros and cons.
 Maybe a graph database is ideal for your project.
 But maybe you'll do just as well using django-directed.
 I encourage you to read up on the benefits graph databases bring, the issues they solve, and also the areas where they do not perform as well as a relational database.

 ## ToDo